 The Samsung Galaxy S10 Android 10 update went through an extensive beta, but bugs and performance issues have unsurprisingly slipped through the cracks into the official release.

-Earlier this year, Samsung pushed an Android 10/One UI 2.0 beta to Galaxy S10 users on select carriers in select parts of the world.
+Last year, Samsung pushed an Android 10/One UI 2.0 beta to Galaxy S10, Galaxy S10+, and Galaxy S10e users on select carriers in select parts of the world.

 The Galaxy S10 Android 10 beta gave users a chance to try out the new features and tweaks early, but also poke and prod the software for bugs and other headaches.
 The beta squashed numerous issues ahead of the stable release.